 Candlelit jack-o'-lanterns can burn your pet or cause a fire if knocked over, while props can be a choking hazard.
 Keep decorations out of paws reach, and preferably not on the floor or ground.

 For the night, don't allow the pets to greet people at the door

-The Toronto Humane Society recommends keeping dogs or cats in a separate room while trick-or-treaters are coming to your door.
+Generally, it's suggested that it is best to keep dogs or cats in a separate room while trick-or-treaters are coming to your door.
 Not only will this reduce the risk of your pet getting 'spooked' by the little ghosts and ghouls coming to the door, but it'll also cut down on any risk of your dog or cat escaping.

 Ground your cat for the night

 It can be wild out there on Halloween and with lots of people and noise on the street, your outdoor cat may be frightened away from home and get lost.
 Worse yet, black cats are often targets of abuse on Halloween.
 Better keep your feline friends indoors for the night.

 If you're going to dress up your pet, make sure none of the Halloween costume materials constrict your pet's ability to see, breathe or move.
 Also, make sure the material doesn't irritate them, and remember to heed your pet's body language.
 Many pets don't mind being dressed up in a Halloween costume, but if they do, their body language will tell you.
 Remove the costume if your pet shows signs of distress like excessive panting, pacing, clawing at the costume or refusal to move.